Wally Berger

 Walter Anton Berger (October 10, 1905 – November 30, 1988) was an American professional baseball player, scout and manager.
-He played in Major League Baseball as an outfielder, most notably as a member of the Boston Braves.
-He also played for the New York Giants, Cincinnati Reds and the Philadelphia Phillies.
+He played in Major League Baseball (MLB) as an outfielder from 1930 to 1940, most prominently as a member of the Boston Braves, where he was four-time All-Star player and was one of the most prolific power hitters of his era before injuries prematurely ended his playing career after just 10 seasons.